beranki/fundFacial/README.md

 This project is filled with inefficient code, but should be used as a marker for my journey into web development.

-## Major Problems:
-- The code is repetitive in nature and often is slower than needs be, especially in the case of the custom trained siamese model.
-Instead of referring to a transfer model, for the purpose of better understanding how the Siamese Model worked, I custom trained it for each user's data.
-This is a big mistake and something I realized would be inconvenient early on.
-- Second, the data is not secure by any means.
-It's easily compromised and for an application centered around security, it fails to achieve that in certain aspects.

 ## Cool Things:
 - I felt I made an easy to use and innovative interface to handle the transaction requests themselves, and it was definitely a leap out of my comfort zone as I utilized schemas and other essentials to UX dev which I had not prior.

-## Things to Improve:
-- Definitely switching to a transfer model for face recognition...big big mistake to custom train it per user.
-- Improve security and continue working towards making it a more user friendly app.
-- Automate a lot of the processes that require user input and confirmation! (i.e. training the model async, etc.)
-- I forgot to set up checkpoints for the model.
-That's an easy fix I'll implement at some point.

 I plan to revisit this project later on in my programming journey and see how I can improve it.
 It was a fun experience and taught me a lot about Flask web dev and handling backend development.